ramensoup/redmine_time_tracker/README.markdown

 [![Build Status](https://travis-ci.org/hicknhack-software/redmine_time_tracker.png?branch=master)](https://travis-ci.org/hicknhack-software/redmine_time_tracker)

 # Redmine Time Tracker plugin
+## Important: this plugin works with redmine 3.1.0 but isn't fully tested

 _Note:_ We are working on a complete rewrite of this plugin.
 Checkout this issue for more infos: [#194](https://github.com/hicknhack-software/redmine_time_tracker/issues/194)